JohannesKnopp/asch/docs/dapp_docs/3_mini_dao_en.md

 # 1 Create contract

-Firstly, let us go into the folder where DApp located:
+Firstly, let us go into the folder where DApp is located:

 ```
 cd dapps/<dapp id>/